softwareguru/dataday/content/speakers/aaron-ploetz/_index.md

  - 2023mx
 ---

 Aaron Ploetz is a developer advocate at DataStax.
 He's been a professional software developer since 1997 and has several years of experience working on and leading DevOps teams for startups and Fortune 50 enterprises.
-He is a three-time Cassandra MVP, and has worked as an author on the books ""Seven NoSQL Databases in a Week"" and ""Mastering
+He is a three-time Cassandra MVP, and has worked as an author on the books "Seven NoSQL Databases in a Week" and "Mastering
-Apache Cassandra 3.x.""
+Apache Cassandra 3.x."